Ala Kheir

-Ala Kheir (علاء خير, born April 1, 1985, in Nyala, Sudan) is a Sudanese photographer, cinematographer and mechanical engineer.
+Ala Kheir (علاء خير, born 1 April 1985) is a Sudanese photographer, cinematographer and mechanical engineer.
 He became known as one of the founders of the Sudanese Photographers Group in Khartoum in 2009 and through international exhibitions of his photographs, as well as for networking and training for photographers in Africa.

 Biography and artistic career

+Kheir was born in Nyala, South Darfur, and moved to the capital Khartoum with his parents as a child.
+During summer holidays, he spent frequent visits in Nyala and as a photographer, he later took pictures of people's lives in the Marrah Mountains region.

 Kheir studied mechanical engineering in Malaysia and started as a self-taught photographer.
 Upon his return to Sudan, he and other photographers in Khartoum established the Sudanese Photographers Group.
-This group started taking and teaching photography as an art form, including other aspiring photographers into their workshops and exhibitions.
+This group started taking photographs and teaching photography as a visual art form, including other aspiring photographers into their workshops and exhibitions.

-Kheir also has been involved in networking and training for photographers in Africa, notably with the 'Centers of Learning for Photography in Africa' in Johannesburg, South Africa.
+Kheir has been involved in networking and training for photographers in Africa, notably with the 'Centers of Learning for Photography in Africa' in Johannesburg, South Africa.
 This network brings together African platforms active in photography education, where the members "exchange ideas and teaching methodologies and also learn as trainers."

-An example of such training and networking were a series of workshops and photo exhibitions in Khartoum between 2014 and 2016, called 'Mugran Foto Week'.
-The exhibition of 2016 presented the collective results of a workshop called 'Modern Times, conducted the year before by photographers Michelle Lukidis from South Africa and André Lützen from Germany.

-In 2021, Kheir served as a judge on the panel for the international Contemporary African Photography Prize (CAP) in Basel, Switzerland, "awarded annually to five photographers, whose works were created on the African continent, or which engage with the African diaspora."
+An example of such training and networking were a series of workshops and photo exhibitions in Khartoum between 2014 and 2016, titled 'Mugran Foto Week.
+The exhibition of 2016 presented the collective results of a workshop called Modern Times, conducted the year before by photographers Michelle Lukidis from South Africa and André Lützen from Germany.
+In 2024, Lützen published his own photographs in the photobook Khartoum – A Tale of Three Cities.For several years, Kheir served as a judge on the panel for the international Contemporary African Photography Prize (CAP) in Basel, Switzerland, "awarded annually to five photographers, whose works were created on the African continent, or which engage with the African diaspora."